 As credible alternatives to AWS and Azure become more popular in the public cloud space, we have more public cloud plug-ins to help offer your tenants “best of breed” offerings, whether they be at a low price point, the best performance available, or some other unique feature set.

 With Abiquo, you can deliver service to your customers from these providers in addition to AWS and Azure:

-Depending on the capabilities of the cloud provider, you can manage VMs, use configuration management like Chef and Ansible, manage VM images, run boostrap scripts, pass user data into VMs and configure firewalls, all through the same Abiquo interface.
-Even better, any integrations you build to the Abiquo API will work across ALL these cloud environments, so you don’t need to constantly redevelop in order to use another provider.
+Depending on the capabilities of the cloud provider, you can manage VMs, use configuration management like Chef and Ansible, manage VM images, run boostrap and cloud-init scripts, pass user data into VMs and configure firewalls, all through the same Abiquo interface.
+Even better, any integrations you build to the Abiquo API will work across all these cloud environments, so you don’t need to constantly redevelop in order to use another provider.

 The Abiquo tutorial system enables you to provide information, focus on a specific Abiquo user interface element, and require the user to perform an action in order to continue.
 Using tutorials, you can streamline the process of onboarding users with your own platform walkthroughs.
 The Tutorials feature allows you to create custom tutorials for specific user roles.

 One of the best ways to automate the installation of software onto a Linux VM is with a configuration manager such as Chef.
 Abiquo already has the ability to let your end users select their own Chef recipes, and now we support Chef attributes.
 Abiquo can pass configuration attributes to Chef for your recipes.
 You can find out what attributes are available from the Chef recipe configuration files – see the Chef web site for more information.